FAForever/fa/docs/deployment.md

 ### Deployment of engine patches

 The deployment of engine patches to the release branch is a manual process.
-This is intentional as users will automatically download the executable upon launching the game.
+This is intentional from a security perspective - it provides a second pair of eyes from a server administrator who is usually not directly related to the game team.

 - (1) Make sure that any open changes that you want to include are merged to the `master` branch of the [Binary patches](https://github.com/FAForever/FA-Binary-Patches) repository.
 - (2) Update the executable of the `FAF Develop` and `FAF Beta Balance` game types using the [Upload workflow](https://github.com/FAForever/FA-Binary-Patches/actions).